Harold Ramirez Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 23rd-ranked team ERA among all MLB pitching staffs (4.45).
+- The Diamondbacks have the 19th-ranked team ERA across all MLB pitching staffs (4.42).

 © 2023 Data Skrive.
 All rights reserved.